bahlolab/linkdatagen-manual/README.md

   - "Rick Tankard" to your name

 For now this is pushing to a test Github repository to check the concept works.

+### Note

+The PDF and docx files will not be pushed to the bioinf website due to space considerations.
+Currently they are served from the Netlify website.
+This will have to be moved if the Netlify website is no longer updating.